Chapter Two: Taken By Surprise

 I hope he didn't take that wrong, she thought, mentally kicking herself.

-"My size and skills don't mean anything," he said, his voice neutral, now.
+"My size and my background don't mean anything," he said, his voice neutral, now.
 "You should never judge someone by how they look, or by what their particular skill set happens to be."
 He was quiet a moment.
 "You've seen my combat skills firsthand.
 You probably know I'm also a skilled marksman.
 That was probably in this file you have, wasn't it?"

 She nodded.
 That was, indeed, noted quite prominently in his file.